-The Strathmore Speaker Series and Onondaga Free Library are delighted to announce our February 2021 event, an evening with political scientist and Cornell University professor Suzanne Mettler who will discuss her latest book Four Threats: The Recurring Crises of American Democracy , which seeks to understand the tempest currently embroiling the nation’s institutions by placing it within a broader historical context.
+The Strathmore Speaker Series and Onondaga Free Library February 2021 event featured political scientist and Cornell University professor Suzanne Mettler who discussed her latest book Four Threats: The Recurring Crises of American Democracy, which seeks to understand the tempest currently embroiling the nation’s institutions by placing it within a broader historical context.
 Many Americans subscribe to the belief that American democracy is eternal—an impervious object that no ideology, social, cultural, or political movement, and certainly no individual could ever tear asunder.
 Yet as Professor Mettler observes in Four Threats, America’s democratic experiment is anything but imperturbable.
 Four distinct pressures—political polarization, racism and nativism, economic inequality, and excessive executive power—menaced the republic in 1790, during the Civil War, in the Gilded Age and Great Depression, and most recently during the Watergate scandal.
 While American democracy resisted these threats in the past, there is no guarantee it will weather the current storm.
 What makes the here and now unique and alarming, Professor Mettler argues, is that all four of these threats are active at once.
-A brief Q&A will follow Professor Mettler’s talk.
+A brief Q&A followed Professor Mettler’s talk.

 About Suzanne Mettler

 Suzanne Mettler is the John L. Senior Professor of American Institutions in the Government Department at Cornell University.
 Her research and teaching interests include American political development, inequality, public policy, political behavior, and democracy.